- August 12–22: Online Training (EU shift)

 SQL performance problems are as old as SQL itself—some might even say that SQL is inherently slow.
 Although this might have been true in the early days of SQL, it is definitely not true anymore.
 Nevertheless SQL performance problems are still commonplace.
 How does this happen?

 The SQL language is perhaps the most successful fourth-generation programming language (4GL).
 Its main benefit is the capability to separate “what” and “how”.
-An SQL statement is a straight description what is needed without instructions as to how to get it done.
+An SQL statement is a straight description of what is needed without instructions as to how to get it done.
 Consider the following example:

-SELECT date_of_birth FROM employees WHERE last_name = 'WINAND'
+WHERE last_name = 'WINAND'

 The SQL query reads like an English sentence that explains the requested data.
 Writing SQL statements generally does not require any knowledge about inner workings of the database or the storage system (such as disks, files, etc.).
 There is no need to tell the database which files to open or how to find the requested rows.
 Many developers have years of SQL experience yet they know very little about the processing that happens in the database.